Make Your Own Grogger (Noisemaker) for Purim

-No m’gillah reading is complete without gragers and they are easy and fun to make at home!
+No m’gillah reading is complete without groggers!
+They're easy and fun to make at home.

-This grager has turned into something of a family favorite.
-The noise isn't as loud and intense as a standard grager.
+This grogger has turned into something of a family favorite.
+The noise isn't as loud and intense as a standard grogger.
 The bells make it sound like a cross between a baby's rattle and a sleigh ride.

 - One colorful popsicle stick